-ATLANTA - The State Charter Schools Commission of Georgia (SCSC) today announced that it approved petitions for five new state charter schools to open in the 2017-18 school year.
-The schools are DREAM Academy, Genesis Academy for Boys, Genesis Academy for Girls, Resurgence Hall, and the School for Arts-Infused Learning (SAIL).
+ATLANTA - The State Charter Schools Commission of Georgia (SCSC) announced that it approved petitions for four new state charter schools to open in the 2019-20 school year.
+The schools are Ethos Classical, Harriet Tubman School of Science & Tech, The Community Academy for Architecture and Design and Yi Hwang Academy of Language Excellence.

-Applications for the 2016 petition cycle were submitted to the SCSC in May.
-The petition review process includes an initial staff review of the petition for general legal compliance and an in-depth panel interview with staff, commissioners, and expert third party reviewers in the fields of finance, education, law and policy.
+Applications for the 2018 petition cycle were submitted to the SCSC in April.
+The petition review process includes an initial staff review of the petition for general legal compliance and an in-depth panel interview with staff, commissioners and experts in the fields of finance, education, law and policy.
 Interview panels make recommendations to SCSC commissioners to approve or deny petitions and commissioners vote upon those recommendations.
-Commissioners unanimously voted to approve the five petitions at the State Charter Schools Commission meeting on August 31, 2016.
+Commissioners unanimously voted to approve the four petitions at the State Charter Schools Commission meeting on July 25, 2018.

-The SCSC received 22 petitions in the 2016 petition cycle – the largest number of petitions ever received in a SCSC petition cycle.
-Five of the petitions were ineligible for review due to legal compliance issues, eleven withdrew their petitions from consideration to further develop their educational plans, and one petition was subsequently approved by a local school district.
+The SCSC received 12 petitions in the 2018 petition cycle.
+Seven petitioners withdrew from consideration to further develop their educational plans and one petition was subsequently approved by a local school district.

-Since its inception in 2013, the SCSC has authorized 30 state charter schools located throughout the state.
-23 schools are currently operational and six are scheduled to open in the 2017-18 school year.
-More information about the SCSC, current state charter schools and the 2016 petition cycle is available on the SCSC website.
+Including the new approvals, the SCSC has authorized 35 state charter schools located throughout the state.
+29 schools are currently operational and six are scheduled to open in the 2019-2020 school year.
+More information about the SCSC, current state charter schools and the 2018 petition cycle is available on the SCSC website.

 The SCSC is a state-level, independent charter school authorizing entity.
 The mission of the SCSC is to improve public education by authorizing high quality charter schools that provide students with better educational opportunities than they would otherwise receive in traditional district schools.
 The SCSC has the power to approve or deny petitions for state charter schools and renew, non-renew, or terminate state charter school petitions in accordance with Georgia law.